Changing your course

 Your current and future student funding can be affected.
 You will also need to consider how to meet any ongoing financial commitments and also whether you have entitlement to welfare benefits once you stop studying.

-When you withdraw, in addition to telling the university, you should let Student Finance England know.
-They will reassess what loans and grants you are still entitled to for the year.
+When you withdraw, as well as telling the university, you should let Student Finance England know.
+They will reassess what loans you are still entitled to for the year.

 When a student withdraws Student Finance England will cancel the next instalment of loan.